-8. TAXI: Standard metered fare will be €45-€50 to central Amsterdam; fixed fare discounts offered by some companies; or use taxi app Uber.
+8. TAXI: Standard metered fare will be €45-€50 to central Amsterdam; fixed fare discounts offered by some companies.

 1. Schiphol Airport to Amsterdam by NS train

-All Schiphol passenger arrival exits (1-4) are a short walk to the main station hall.
-Dutch railways (NS) runs trains to Amsterdam Central station up to 10 times per hour between 0600 and 0100.
+All Schiphol passenger arrival points (exits 1-4) are a short walk to the main station hall.
+Dutch Railways (NS) runs trains to Amsterdam Central station up to 10 times per hour between 0600 and 0100.
 There are also night trains running once an hour on the hour between 0200 and 0500.

 Do not buy a return ticket (2x single fare) unless you are coming back to the airport on the same day.
 Children aged 4-11 can travel on a “Railrunner” ticket which costs €2.50 (no surcharge) and is valid the whole day in 2nd class on the rail network.
 Children 0-3 travel free.

 Also see below for alternative ticket options which include the airport rail trip.

 The complex OV-chip card system is in use on Dutch railways and this means it is mandatory to check-in and check-out of your journey using the yellow card readers.
 At Schiphol the card reader poles are located around the station hall (before going down to the platforms).